liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 categories, tags, and custom fields.
 Ordering and Grouping allows you to organize assets using the same criteria.
 Display settings allow you to customize how asssets are shown in the portlet.
 They can be listed by title, in a table, by abstract or full content.
-You can enable conversions to different document types like ODT, PDF, and RTF.
-You can also show various metadata fields such as author, modification date, tags, and view count.
-You can also enable RSS subscriptions and customize their display settings.
+You can convert assets to different document types like ODT, PDF, and RTF.
+You can choose to show various metadata fields such as author, modification date, tags, and view count.
+You can even enable RSS subscriptions and customize their display settings.

 When you are finished setting the Source and Filter options, click *Save*.
 But